Page loading ... Please wait.

 Linzer Torte Recipe

-Bake the tart in a preheated 350 degree F (177 degree C) oven for about 30 - 35 minutes or until the pastry is golden brown.
+Bake the tart in a preheated 350 degree F (177 degree C) oven for about 30 - 35 minutes or until the pastry is golden brown and set.
 Let the torte cool on a wire rack before unmolding.
-Although you can serve this torte the same day as it is baked I like to cover and refrigerate it for a day or two before serving.
-This torte is best served warm with a dollop of whipped cream.
+Although you can serve this torte the same day as it is baked I like to cover and store it overnight before serving.
+This torte is lovely served warm with a dollop of whipped cream.
 Dust the top of the torte with confectioners' sugar.

 Serves 8.